 Cash and cash equivalents are defined as cash and highly liquid investments with maturities of less than three months at the time of purchase.
-As of January 31, 2008 and 2007, cash and cash equivalents included cash on hand, cash in banks and money market accounts.
+As of January 31, 2009 and 2008, cash and cash equivalents included cash on hand, cash in banks and money market accounts.
+A significant portion of the Company's cash held in money market accounts is insured under the Federal Government's Troubled Assets Relief Program ("TARP").